 Keep these 4 tips in mind when you’re recording or updating your voice acting demo reel:

-This means that you should have your own vocal warm-up routine, maintain dental hygiene, stay hydrated, and take lengths to help your voice become the best possible vehicle for the delivery of your scripts.
+4. Adopt a constant vocal regime to ensure that the sound of your voice remains consistent and healthy: This means that you should have your own vocal warm-up routine, maintain dental hygiene, stay hydrated, and take lengths to help your voice become the best possible vehicle for the delivery of your scripts.

 Your voice over demo isn’t a fixed entity, and like any other living thing, should continue to grow in conjunction with your voice.

-Male and female voices don’t age the same.
+Male and female voices don’t age on the same schedule.
 A woman’s voice continues to mature, year after year, until she reaches her 40s.
 Then, as hormonal changes begin to occur in her 50s, her vocal resonance will change once more.
 That means that one woman’s voice can undergo a whole lot of change over the course of a single career.
 Men, on the other hand, experience little perceptible change in their voices after their voice drops during puberty.

 Personal habits, including drinking and smoking, can damage the throat and mouth, impacting the sound of an actor’s voice over time.
 Check out these vocal health tips from a voice coach about maintaining your vocal health.